Background pattern

 Use in athletes

-Use of Zomacton with other medications
+Use of Zomacton with other medicines

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medicationincluding over-the-counter medications.
+Tell your doctor or pharmacist if you are using, have recently used, or might use any other medicines, including those obtained without a prescription.

 .

-Patients treated with glucocorticoids should carefully adjust their dose as glucocorticoids may inhibit the gradual growth effect of somatropin.
+Patients treated with glucocorticoids should carefully adjust their dose, as glucocorticoids may inhibit the gradual growth effect of somatropin.
 If you are being treated with steroids due to insufficient ACTH (adrenocorticotropic hormone) production, inform your doctor.

 Pregnancy and breastfeeding

-Driving and operating machinery
+Driving and using machines

 Zomacton contains benzyl alcohol

-Follow exactly the administration instructions of this medication as indicated by your doctor or pharmacist.
-In case of doubt, consult your doctor or pharmacist again.This medication should be used exactly as directed by your doctor or pharmacist.
-If you are unsure about how to use this medication, consult your doctor or pharmacist for further instructions.
+Follow exactly the instructions for administration of this medicine given by your doctor or pharmacist.
+In case of doubt, consult your doctor or pharmacist again.

-Your doctor or nurse will decide with you the most suitable method of administration and provide you with instructions for use according to the method used.
+Your doctor or nurse will decide with you the most suitable method of administration and will provide you with instructions for use according to the method used.
 Your doctor or nurse will inform you of the correct dose for you.
 The dose is administered subcutaneously (under the skin) with a syringe or with a device with a needle, Ferring-Pen.

 Your doctor will calculate the exact dose for you, based on your body weight.
-Generally, a dose of 0.17 – 0.23 mg per kg of body weight per week is recommended.
-This weekly amount can be divided into six or seven doses, corresponding to a daily injection of 0.02 – 0.03 mg per kg of body weight.
+Generally, a dose of 0.17-0.23 mg per kg of body weight per week is recommended.
+This weekly amount can be divided into six or seven doses, corresponding to a daily injection of 0.02-0.03 mg per kg of body weight.
 The maximum recommended weekly dose is 0.27 mg per kg of body weight, equivalent to daily injections of up to approximately 0.04 mg per kg of body weight.

-Turner Syndrome (only for women)
+Turner Syndrome (only women)

 Two concentrations can be prepared depending on the volume of solvent used.
 Your doctor will inform you which concentration to use.